mmar/project-euler/README.md

 project-euler
 =============

-Solutions to Project Euler problems
+Solutions to Project Euler problems, mostly using Ruby one-liners